All PV systems must meet requirements listed herein and Public Resource Code Section 25782 to qualify for the PSI:

 For all solar systems, the applicant is required to input monthly shade impact results from a shading study conducted at the proposed system site.
 These inputs are used as monthly derate factors (100% = no shading, 0% = total shading) to adjust the PV Watts output for shading.
 The shade analysis tool must be specific to the location, azimuth and tilt of the system being measured and must correct for magnetic declination.
 For rectangular areas, a minimum of four (4) shading measurements must be taken, one at each corner.
 For irregular areas, a shading measurement is taken at each corner.For more information about proper shading input requirements, please refer to Section 7 “Shading Input Requirements” in the CSI Incentive Calculator User Guide.

 It is the intent of the PSI Program to provide incentives for reliable, permanent, safe systems that are professionally installed, and comply with all applicable federal, state, and local regulations.

 Residential customers can fulfill this requirement by providing proof of completing the Home Energy Calculator.
-They may also schedule a residential energy efficiency audits from PWP at no cost.
-Please call the Customer Programs Hotline at 626-744-6970.

-Large commercial customers must contact their PWP Account Manager, who will assist commercial customers to fulfill the audit requirement.
+Commercial customers must contact their PWP Account Manager, who will assist commercial customers to fulfill the audit requirement.